Mortgage Pre-Approval versus Mortgage Pre-Qualification

 Based on my experiences in selling real estate and helping buyers obtain mortgage financing, Mortgage Pre-Qualification is a process where a buyer contacts a Mortgage Lender/Mortgage Rep, often on the phone, who then asks the buyer to provide some information such as current address and how long living there, social security number to obtain a credit report, down payment amount and annual income.
 I assume a credit check authorization form is signed by the buyer and faxed to the Mortgage Lender.
 After the credit check is ordered and received by the Mortgage Lender, the Mortgage Rep then estimates the amount of mortgage the buyer can afford and sends(via fax or email) a letter to the buyer with the title Congratulations, You Are Pre-Qualified, for a mortgage loan in the amount of $___________ and a purchase price of $__________.
 This is usually done within a half hour or so of the initial phone call, and at best can be described as an estimate of borrowing ability and not Mortgage Pre-Approval.

-In the Pre-Qualification approval letter, varying type disclaimer information is always included such as: subject to a formal mortgage application and payment of a mortgage application fee, subject to verification of employment, subject to verification of assets, subject to credit review, subject to mortgage underwriting guidelines, interest rate to be the prevailing rate of interest for the mortgage type applied for, among many other subject to statements.
+In the Pre-Qualification approval letter, varying type of disclaimer information is always included such as: subject to a formal mortgage application and payment of a mortgage application fee, subject to verification of employment, subject to verification of assets, subject to credit review, subject to mortgage underwriting guidelines, the interest rate to be the prevailing rate of interest for the mortgage type applied for, among many other “subject to” statements.
 In other words, we will give you a mortgage when we see that the information you verbally provided is correct.

-What kind of problems could arise when a formal mortgage application is submitted by the buyer after they have obtained a Mortgage Pre-Qualification letter like the one just reviewed?
-The mortgage application process involves somewhat standard underwriting criteria and guidelines for each type mortgage, whether VA, FHA, Conventional and variations of each.
+What kind of problems could arise when the buyer submits a formal mortgage application after they have obtained a Mortgage Pre-Qualification letter like the one just reviewed?
+The mortgage application process involves standard underwriting criteria and guidelines for each type of mortgage, whether VA, FHA, Conventional, and variations of each.